 This post may contain affiliate links.
 Read my disclosure policy.

-This recipe for gluten-free pancakes makes flapjacks that are incredibly light, fluffy, and thick.
+If you love pumpkin-spiced everything as much as I do, you don’t want to miss this recipe for gluten-free pumpkin pancakes.
+It makes flapjacks that are incredibly light, fluffy, and thick.
 They’re flavored with cinnamon and nutmeg to taste like pumpkin pie.
 In fact, this recipe is so decadent, you might even want to serve it for dessert.
 Go ahead and add a scoop of Cheesecake Ice Cream!
+Wondering what makes them so incredible?

-If you love pumpkin spiced everything as much as I do, you don’t want to miss this recipe.
-It’s made extra fluffy by beating egg whites into a foam just before cooking the pancakes.
-This trick makes the fluffiest pancakes that are bursting with sweet and comforting pumpkin flavor.
+- So cozy.
+They are bursting with sweet and comforting pumpkin flavor.
 Add a steaming mug of Homemade Mexican Mocha Hot Chocolate on the side and you have a festive breakfast perfect for a holiday morning (including Halloween!).

 Here’s what you need to make these hearty spiced pancakes.
 This is just a quick overview, so be sure to check out the recipe card for the full amounts and detailed instructions.